-UCD Digital Library will soon make made available online a new collection entitled Irregular News: Civil War and Republican ephemera.
+UCD Digital Library has made available online a new collection entitled Irregular News: Civil War and Republican ephemera.
 This collection contains a rich store of primary source material relating to the revolutionary period.
 This material was collected by the Irish Franciscans and was originally held in their friary on Merchants Quay, which is located across from the Four Courts.
 It was transferred to the Franciscan House of Studies in Killiney and from there to UCD in 2017 as part of the UCD OFM partnership agreement.
 Over the centuries, the Franciscans were often given collections for safe-keeping, and it is likely that this is how the material came to be in their possession.

 The collection consists of six bound volumes of Irish newspapers and ephemera, covering the period 1916 to 1940.
 The majority of the material is from the Civil War period, 1922-23.
 These four volumes include long runs of the following anti-treaty publications: Poblacht na h-Eireann: War News, The Daily Sheet and the Daily Bulletin.

 In addition to these newspapers, there are a large number of ephemeral leaflets and short pamphlets produced by the anti-treaty forces during the Civil War.
 This ephemeral material includes information on the circumstances and attitudes of imprisoned anti-treaty forces.
 Many of these propaganda sheets are satirical in nature.